robots.txt (RFC 9309): crawl access control for the web

 This configuration keeps /internal/ off limits to crawlers (RFC 9309), while expressing usage preferences: default no AI training, but training allowed for /public/ (AIPREF).
 The AIPREF draft explicitly updates RFC 9309 to add the Content-Usage directive.

-1. Minimal Allow All
+1. Minimal allow all

 User-agent: * Allow: /